Rupert Brabner: War service

 From 11 August 1941 to September 1942, Brabner was the commanding officer of 801 Squadron serving aboard Eagle, which was sunk on 11 August 1942.
 He was awarded the Distinguished Service Order for his actions during Operation Harpoon.
-After surviving the loss of the Eagle, he was appointed to the staff of Clement Moody, Vice-Admiral, Aircraft Carriers, for landings in North Africa.
+After surviving the loss of the Eagle, he was appointed to the staff of Rear Admiral Clement Moody, in regard to aircraft carriers for landings in North Africa.
 In 1943, Brabner was made naval assistant (technical) to the 5th Sea Lord.
 For his actions in August 1943 during Operation Pedestal, he was awarded the Distinguished Service Cross.

 Brabner was an air ace with five confirmed destroyed enemy aircraft, one shared destroyed, and one probable.